janetschel/bring-api-java/README.md

 It also is not complete so there may be some features I did not implement yet.
 You can always contribute to this project by simply opening an issue or PR.

 Any new ideas?
-Let me know!
-I'm working on it
+Let me know

 ## Status
 ✅ It works with the latest version of Bring!.
 I will test it with every new version